Last Updated on February 7, 2021

 - J. Paul Getty Museum Los Angeles

 - Smithsonian Museum of Natural History Washington, D.C.

 For more Washington DC museums, art galleries and sights, be sure to check out my virtual travel guide to Washington DC – a virtual field trip for kids of all ages!

 Although we can’t travel right now, there are more ways than ever to explore the world from home.
 Luckily, virtual travel to Washington DC is no exception: I’ve discovered more than 150 ways for you to experience the U.S. capital from home.

 Can’t tell Klee from Kandinsky?
 The Guggenheim Museum has more than 200 art books online that you can view or download for free.

 Google Earth has really cool virtual tours of over 30 United States National Parks!
-Tour options include Yosemite, Yellowstone, Grand Canyon and other favorites.
+Travel from home to Yosemite, Yellowstone, Grand Canyon and other favorites.
 But there’s also some lesser-known parks that are favorites of mine, like Dry Tortugas, Shenandoah National Park, and Virgin Islands National Park.